2020 in Kunlun Fight

-The year 2020 is the 7th year in the history of the Kunlun Fight, a kickboxing promotion based in China.
+The year 2020 was the 7th year in the history of the Kunlun Fight, a kickboxing promotion based in China.
 The events in 2020 suffered multiple cancellations and postponements due to the COVID-19 pandemic.

 The events were broadcasts through television agreements in mainland China with Jiangsu TV and around the world with various other channels.
 The events were also streamed live on Xigua Video.
 Traditionally, most Kunlun Fight events have both tournament fights and superfights (single fights).